Tachinidae: Oviposition

 Yet another strategy of oviposition among some Tachinidae is to lay large numbers of small, darkly coloured eggs on the food plants of the host species.
 Sturmia, Zenillia, and Gonia are such genera.

-Many Tachinids are important natural enemies of major insect pests, and some species actually are used in biological pest control; for example, some species of Tachinid flies have been introduced into North America from their native lands as biocontrols to suppress populations of alien pests.
+Many tachinids are important natural enemies of major insect pests, and some species actually are used in biological pest control; for example, some species of tachinid flies have been introduced into North America from their native lands as biocontrols to suppress populations of alien pests.
 Conversely, certain tachinid flies that prey on useful insects are themselves considered as pests; they can present troublesome problems in the sericulture industry by attacking silkworm larvae.
 One particularly notorious silkworm pest is the Uzi fly (Exorista bombycis).

 Another reproductive strategy is to leave the eggs in the host's environment; for example, the female might lay on leaves, where the host is likely to ingest them.
 Some tachinids that are parasitoids of stem-boring caterpillars deposit eggs outside the host's burrow, letting the first instar larvae do the work of finding the host for themselves.
 In other species, the maggots use an ambush technique, waiting for the host to pass and then attacking it and burrowing into its body.

-Adult Tachinids are not parasitic, but either do not feed at all or visit flowers, decaying matter, or similar sources of energy to sustain themselves until they have concluded their procreative activities.
+Adult tachinids are not parasitic, but either do not feed at all or visit flowers, decaying matter, or similar sources of energy to sustain themselves until they have concluded their procreative activities.
 Their non-parasitic behaviour after eclosion from the pupa is what justifies the application of the term "protelean".

 Description

 Tachinid flies are extremely varied in appearance.
 Some adult flies may be brilliantly colored and resemble blow-flies (family Calliphoridae).
 Most however are rather drab, some resembling house flies.
-However, Tachinid flies commonly are more bristly and more robust.
+However, tachinid flies commonly are more bristly and more robust.
 Also, they usually have a characteristic appearance.
 They have three-segmented antennae, a diagnostically prominent postscutellum bulging beneath the scutellum (a segment of the mesonotum).
 They are aristate flies, and the arista usually is bare, though sometimes plumose.
 The calypters (small flaps above the halteres) are usually very large.
 Their fourth long vein bends away sharply.

-Adult flies feed on flowers and nectar from aphids and scale insects.
-As many species typically feed on pollen, they can be important pollinators of some plants, especially at higher elevations in mountains where bees are relatively few.

 The taxonomy of this family presents many difficulties.
 It is largely based on morphological characters of the adult flies, but also on reproductive habits and on the immature stage.